abhinavsaini9/Textual_Draw/README.md

 Automating
 ----------

-To input long texts like this
+To input long texts like this, which can be made using [ASCII ART Generator](https://patorjk.com/software/taag)

 ```
   _______        _              _   _____